Spanish Salsa: A Flavorful Recipe for Adults Who Want to Learn Spanish for Fun

-The main objective of this course is for you to acquire a beginning level of communication in Spanish.
-That elementary level of language learning will allow you to understand a native speaker of Spanish in short conversations and to learn basic vocabulary to make yourself understood in everyday life.
+The main objective of this course is for students to acquire a beginning level of communication in Spanish.
+That elementary level of language learning will allow students to understand a native speaker of Spanish in short conversations and to learn basic vocabulary to make themselves understood in everyday life.

 This course is interactive.
-We will have an hour-long live classroom every week, during which you will converse with me, a native Spanish speaker, for an hour.
-In order to achieve success in learning Spanish, you will have to study independently for at least twenty minutes every day.
-Come prepared to embark on a language learning adventure that will emphasize communicative skills without neglecting the use of correct grammar and to explore the culture shared by Spanish speakers.
+There will be an hour-long live class every week, during which students will converse with the instructor, a native Spanish-speaker, for an hour.
+In order to achieve success in learning Spanish, students will have to study independently for at least twenty minutes every day.
+Come prepared to embark on a language-learning adventure that will emphasize communicative skills without neglecting the use of correct grammar and to explore the culture shared by Spanish speakers.

-Our class will be conducted in Spanish most of the time.
-In the first class you will learn to ask basic questions for clarification purposes or to expand on new concepts.
-All instructions, exercises, and comments will be presented first in Spanish and later in English (although you should request additional information in English any time you want).
+This class will be conducted in Spanish most of the time.
+In the first class, students will learn to ask basic questions for clarification purposes or to expand on new concepts.
+All instructions, exercises, and comments will be presented first in Spanish and later in English (although students may request additional information in English any time).

 InstructorMyriam Borges Thompson

-Class DetailsLive Class: The live classes will be held on Wednesdays.
-The initial class will be on January 17 at 10 a.m.
-Subsequent classes will be scheduled after discussion with the students for a time that will accommodate as many as possible.
+Class DetailsLive Class: Wednesdays at 4 p.m.
+ET.
+Subsequent classes may be scheduled after discussion with the students for a time that will accommodate as many as possible.

-In the class webpage, there will be a recording of new vocabulary words, phrases, and expressions.
-You should listen, repeat, and practice every day.
-Sometimes I will include a song or refrain for you to learn.
-After our third week, I will encourage you to listen to additional recordings of short stories, selections, and poems.
-You will have weekly assignments and will work with dialogues and class exercises.
+On the class webpage, there will be a recording of new vocabulary words, phrases, and expressions.
+Students should listen, repeat, and practice every day.
+Sometimes a song or refrain will be included.
+After the third week, students will be encouraged to listen to additional recordings of short stories, selections, and poems.
+Students will have weekly assignments and will work with dialogues and class exercises.